albertgoncalves/hello_nix/r/README.md

 ```

 ---
-Additionally, with the aid of the small function included in the `shellHook` we can streamline the interactive `R` experience a little bit:
+Additionally, with the aid of the small function included in the `shellHook`, we can streamline the interactive `R` experience a little bit:
 ```bash
 $ copyfile hello_nix.R
 $ R